Thermodynamic uncertainty relations from exchange fluctuation theorems

 Finally, in Fig.~\ref{fig:engine}(e) we present results for the covariance $\cov(W,Q_H)$.
 Studies on the correlations between thermodynamic quantities are still incipient \cite{MacIeszczak2018}.
 As can be seen in the image, in both the heat engine and the refrigerator regimes, the two quantities are negatively correlated, whereas for the accelerator they become positively correlated.
 The covariance in this case is bounded by the interval in Eq.~(\ref{bound_covariances}), which is represented by the two orange lines in Fig.~\ref{fig:engine}(e).
 For all parameters of this model, in the refrigerator regime the two bounds are always negative.
 Eq.~(\ref{condition_signs_covariance}), establishing the sign of $\cov(W,Q_H)$ is always satisfied only in the refrigerator regime.
 Thus, in this regime $\cov(W,Q_H)<0 $ and work and heat are always anti-correlated.
 In the other operation regimes, such a general claim cannot be made.

-{\bf \emph{Comparison with other TURs} - } As discussed in the introduction, an expansion of Eq.~\eqref{Timpa} in the linear response regime, i.e. for $\langle \Sigma \rangle \ll 1$, leads to the original TUR Eq.~\eqref{BS}.
+{\bf \emph{Comparison with other TURs} - } As discussed in the introduction, an expansion of Eq.~\eqref{Timpa} when $\langle \Sigma \rangle \ll 1$ leads to the original TUR Eq.~\eqref{BS}.
 These two bounds, however, must be compared with care, as they are derived for different physical scenarios.
 The original TUR~(\ref{BS}) was obtained for time-homogeneous Markovian jump-processes.
 Our bound, on the other hand, was derived assuming only the EFT.
 The two scenarios do not coincide.
 Indeed, as shown in Fig.~\ref{fig:engine} (c), the bound~(\ref{BS}) can actually be violated in the EFT case.
-One situation for which one expects the two scenarios to coincide is if the subsystems are macroscopically large.
-In this case there should exist an intermediate interval of time for which the exchange of energy will resemble that of a non-equilibrium steady-state \cite{Landi2014c}.
+One situation for which the two scenarios could coincide is if the subsystems are macroscopically large.
+In this case there may exist intermediate time intervals for which the exchange of energy will resemble that of a non-equilibrium steady-state \cite{Landi2014c}.

 It is also important to compare our bound with the one derived in Refs.~\cite{Merhav2010,proesmans2017discrete} which, translated into our notation, implies replacing the function $f(x)$ in Eq.~(\ref{Timpa}) with